AT&T to sell data centers worth $2 bln - sources

-NEW YORK/SAN FRANCISCO (Reuters) - AT&T Inc is selling some data centers worth about $2 billion as it continues its streak of asset sales, people familiar with the matter said on Monday.
+NEW YORK/SAN FRANCISCO, Feb 2 (Reuters) - AT&T Inc is selling some data centers worth about $2 billion as it continues its streak of asset sales, people familiar with the matter said on Monday.

 AT&T, the No. 2 U.S wireless provider, has been exploring options to pay down its debt and raise funds for investments in recent months.
 The company declined to comment.